 Beauty & Aesthetics Treatments

-Beauty treatments including facial and electrical treatments, microdermabrasion, massage, waxing, makeup, manicure & pedicure, and spa treatments
+Uses a range of treatments including facial and electrical treatments, microdermabrasion, massage, waxing, makeup, manicure & pedicure, and spa.

 Practice the art of wellbeing

 Our philosophy is one of combining evidence-backed health sciences with best practice established over time.
 We focus on preventative health to help you achieve and maintain optimal wellbeing.

 Take charge of your health and treat your whole self to a range of health and wellbeing services at The Practice Wellbeing Centre.
 Discover our range of services across our three clinics.